danielc92/eslint-config-dc/src/sandbox/README.md

-A place to test .eslintrc rules manually
+A place to experiment with .eslintrc rules manually